Lima: Access to basic services

-Security
+Safety

-The perception of security varies by district.
-For example, San Isidro has the lowest perception of insecurity (21.4%), while Rimac has the highest perception of insecurity (85%), according to a 2012 survey.
+The perception of safety varies by district.
+For example, San Isidro has the lowest perception of being unsafe (21.4%), while Rimac has the highest perception of insecurity (85%), according to a 2012 survey.
 The five districts with the lowest perception of insecurity are San Isidro, San Borja, Miraflores, La Molina and Jesus Maria.
 The districts with the highest perception of insecurity are Rimac, San Juan de Miraflores, La Victoria, Comas and Ate.

 Overall, 40% of the population in Lima above 15 years old has been a crime victim.
 The younger population (ages 15 to 29 years old) has the highest victimization rate (47.9%).
 In 2012, citizens reported thefts (47.9%): in homes or establishments (19.4%), robbery or attack (14.9%), gang aggression (5.7%), among others in lesser frequency.
 The districts with the highest level of victimization are Rimac, El Agustino, Villa El Salvador, San Juan de Lurigancho and Los Olivos.
 The safest districts by level of victimization are Lurin, Lurigancho-Chosica, San Borja, Magdalena and Surquillo.
 These districts do not necessarily correspond to the districts with highest or lowest perception of insecurity.